 This soup can be eaten alone or with a delicious grain free roll.
 My family enjoys Grain Free Herbed Cheese Rolls.
 Grain Free Herbed Cheese Rolls really make a tasty side to Classic Bean and Ham Soup.

 What kind of slow cooker do I use?
-Crock Pot brand, oval, 7 quart size.
+Crock-Pot 6-Quart Programmable Cook & Carry Slow Cooker.
 It’s inexpensive and the crock is easy to clean.
-You can find good prices here.

 Navy beans are high in protein!
 That is one of the main reasons why I like to occasionally include them in my daughters diet.
 (Besides the fact that they both love to eat beans.)
 Protein is critical to cellular function and muscle growth.
 Including many different types of protein in our diet is a health-full decision.